jonathanw82/Can_Share/README.md

 | password      | String   | Encrypted password of the user             |
 | type          | String   | Type of user (EG user or admin)            |

+I felt the login needed to be sa simple as possible hence keeping to only three bits of user data thay can add.
+The user type is added automatically behind the scenes.

 ## Testing: